MohamedBishar/VISITED-ADDRESS-SITE/README.md

 - Tested all features including form submissions, list displays, task toggling, and removal.
 - Ensured that everything works as expected and made minor adjustments for better functionality.

+- ## Added Placeholder Text and Basic UI Styling

+- Implemented placeholder text for input fields to guide the user.
+- Added basic CSS styling to improve the user interface of the Address Book, Places You've Been, and To-Do List sections.

+- ## Final Commit - Completed Project

+- Completed the project with all features working.
+- The project includes an Address Book, a Places You've Been section, and a To-Do List.